cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 ### Configuration

+**Note:** As of version `3.0.0` of the FeatureInfoAgent, the configuration format has changed to support new options.
+The new format is documented below, but the older format is also supported.
+To support the newer features, it is recommended that developers write new configurations using the new format, and existing configurations are manually updated wherever possible.

 Follow the below configuration steps within the `fia-queries` subdirectory of the TWA stack manager's data directory.
 Volumes that are used by containers running with the TWA Stack are populated by named subdirectories within the stack manager's [data directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/data).
 For more details, read the [TWA Stack Manager documentation](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

-- Create a JSON configuration file named `fia-config.json`.
-  - This configuration file should be a JSON object containing the following parameters:
+The configuration file should be a JSON file named `fia-config.json`, contained within it should be:

-    - `queries`: This is a **required** array of objects defining a mapping between (T-Box) class names and the names of files containing pre-written SPARQL queries.
-Each object needs to contain the following string parameters:
+- `entries`: This is a **required** array of objects defining a mapping between (T-Box) class IRIs and the names of files containing pre-written SPARQL queries.
+Each object needs to contain the following parameters:
+   - Required:
      - `class`: Full IRI of the class.
-      - `metaFile`: Name of the file (inc. extension) that contains the query to run when gathering metadata.
-This file should also be located within the `queries` directory.
-      - `timeFile`: Optional, name of the file (inc. extension) that contains the query to run when gathering timeseries measurement details.
-This file should also be located within the `queries` directory.
-      - `timeLimit`: Optional, this is an integer parameter that defaults to 24.
-When set, timeseries data from the last N hours will be pulled (or all data if the value is set to below 0).
-      - `databaseName`: Optional, but **required** if setting a timeFile.
-It should match the PostgreSQL database name that contains your timeseries data.

-The `metaFile` should contain a single SPARQL query that is used to return metadata from the Knowledge Graph in the required format (listed below).

-The `timeFiles` should contain a single SPARQL query that is used to return the measurement IRIs used to identify the connected time series objects (not the actual time series data).
-Note that this query should also return results in a set format (detailed below).
+   - Optional:
+      - `meta`: Object containing configurations for meta data retrieval.
+      - `time`: Object containing configurations for time series retrieval.

+The `meta` object should contain the following parameters:
+- Required:
+  - `queryFile`: Location of file with SPARQL query used to get meta data (relative to configuration file).

+The `time` object should contain the following parameters:
+- Required:
+  - `queryFile`: Location of file with SPARQL query used to get measurable IRIs (relative to configuration file).
+  - `database`: Name of PostGRES database containing values.
+- Optional:
+  - `limit`: Non-zero integer, defaults to "24".
+Limit used when calculating boundaries of time data to query.
+  - `unit`: Unit of above limit, defaults to "hours".
+One of:
+    - "days"
+    - "hours"
+    - "minutes"
+    - "seconds"
+    - "milliseconds"
+  - `reference`: Reference point for bounds calculation, defaults to "now".
+One of:
+    - "all" (limit parameter unused in this case)
+    - "now" (server time at request)
+    - "latest" (furthest forward time value in RDB)
+    - "first" (furthest back time value in RDB)

+For clarification, the `limit` value supports both positive and negative integers.
+For reference types of `now` and `latest` it is multiplied by **-1** then **added** to the reference time during the calculation of retrieval times.
+For references of `first` is is simply **added** to the reference time.

+For example, a value of `24` with a reference of `now` will provide all values generated within the last real-world day.
+Whereas a value of `24` with a reference of `first` will return all values generated between the first data point and one real-world day afterwards.

-Within the [examples](./examples/) directory, a mock configuration file has been provided along with a number of example SPARQL query files.
+Within the [samples/fia/fia-config.json](./samples/fia/fia-config.json) file, a mock configuration can be found.

 ### Expected query formats

-To properly parse the metadata and time series queries, the agent requires the results from queries to fulfil a set format.
+To properly parse the meta data and time series queries, the agent requires the results from queries to fulfil a set formats.
 For each type of query a number of placeholder tokens can be added that will be populated by the agent just before execution.
 These are:

 - `[IRI]`: The IRI of the feature (A-Box) of interest, i.e. the feature selected within the TWA-VF (the IRI will be injected by the agent).
 - `[ONTOP]`: The internal URL of the Ontop service within the stack (the URL will be injected by the agent).

-**Metadata queries**:<br/>
+- `[ENDPOINTS-ALL]`: Internal URLs of all Blazegraph and Ontop endpoints, good for use with "SERVICE" keyword.
+- `[ENDPOINTS-BLAZEGRAPH]`: Internal URLs of all Blazegraph endpoints, good for use with "SERVICE" keyword.

+#### Meta data queries

-Queries for metadata should not concern themselves with data relating to time series.
+Queries for meta data should not concern themselves with data relating to time series.
 Queries here need to return a table with two (or optionally three) columns.
 The first column should be named `Property` and contains the name of the parameter we're reporting, the second should be `Value` and contain the value.
 The optional third column is `Unit`; any other columns are currently ignored.

 Queries that generate multiple rows with the same property name are supported, their values will be combined into a single JSON array by the agent.